-My husband and I make a homemade rocking horse coated with eco-friendly child safe Duro Stain, every year to give our local Join Hands group to a child you won’t have any Christmas gift (the above is what we are giving this year).
+My husband and I made a homemade rocking horse coated with eco-friendly child safe Duro Stain, every year to give to our local Join Hands group to a child you won’t have any Christmas gift (the above is what we are giving this year)

 Christmas is just not about partying, eating delicious foods and who buys the nicest gift but it is about showing your love in many ways.
 Give of yourself this year and your will find that you will receive so much more back.
 Try volunteering or donation at a homeless shelter to those that would not have a Christmas dinner, get a child or adult a dog or cat from an animal shelter, go visit a sick neighbor or friend and put a smile on their face, but most of all make sure you give from the heart.
 Just remember the true meaning of Christmas – is giving.